NORTHERN MICHIGAN UNIVERSITY and GREEK LETTER SOCIAL ORGANIZATIONS

 1) The Greek Judicial System will be comprised of the following entities:

 a) the Greek Judiciary Committee, which will be composed of one member from each active chapter.
-Committee members will be identified and registered with the Dean of Students and the Director of the Center for Student Enrichment at the beginning of each semester.
-Training will be provided as needed for the members of the Greek Judiciary Committee by staff in the Dean of Students Office.
+Training will be provided as needed by the staff in the Dean of Students Office.

 b) the Dean of Students or his/her designee.